Audiology and Speech-Language Pathology (B.S.)

-Department Chairperson and associate professor, English as a Second Language (ESL)
+Associate professor, English as a Second Language (ESL)

 BU's audiology and speech-language pathology program prepares students for graduate education in either audiology or speech-language pathology through a comprehensive academic program that includes access to speech science, hearing science, and related technologies.
 Entry-level credential for speech-language pathology is a master's degree and a clinical doctorate for audiology.
 As such, BU does not make recommendations for state certification in either discipline at the completion of this program.